-- 1) Assemble side braces, part "U" using hardware "part 6".
+- Assemble side braces, part "U" using hardware "part 6".
 Drive one self-tapping screw through the cup into the 1 5/8 brace to hold it from coming out.
-These braces support the hinge side posts as pictured in your schematic after they are installed.
-Place these braces on an angle directly into firm ground or in ground sleeves.
-You can also install them into a footing of concrete. - 2) Gather your last two parts, part "O" and male hinges part #4.
-Gate support posts should be installed in concrete footings or into our ground sleeves.
-This is suggested because each time the gate opens and closes stress is put on the support posts.
-Concrete footing suggestions: 10" or larger round concrete cardboard forms (Sanotube, Sakrete, etc) 1/3 of the overall height of your post. (for example 32" for 8ft tall gate).
-Install post into footing at least 12" with an 6" or longer length of 1⁄2 rebar (3/8 railroad spike OK too or similar) drilled horizontally through the post sideways (creates a "T" shape at the bottom of the support post preventing twist).
+These braces support the hinge side posts on an angle after they are installed.
+Place these braces on an angle into 1 5/8 ground sleeves or concrete. - 2) Gather your last two parts, part "O" and male hinges part #4.
+Gate support posts should be installed in concrete footings or into 2 1/2 ground sleeves.
+This is suggested because each time the gate opens and closes stress is put on the support posts and leverage is needed.
+Concrete footing suggestions: 10" or larger round concrete cardboard forms (Sanotube, Sakrete, etc) with 1/3 of the post height deep (for example: 32" deep footing for 8 foot post).
+Posts set into your footing at least 12" with an 6" or longer length of 1⁄2 rebar (3/8 railroad spike OK too or similar) drilled horizontally through the post sideways (creates a "T" shape at the bottom of the support post preventing twist).
 The extra footing materials aren't expensive to go this route but will ensure permanent fixed stability over the life of the gate.